As Seen In

 Did you know that Paris has its own Statue of Liberty?
 It sits on the southern end of the Île aux Cygnes.
 If this is news to you, you may also be surprised to learn that it’s an exact replica of the Statue of Liberty in New York.
 But as you hear the history, it makes perfect sense.

-The state that hovers above Île aux Cygnes is a quarter-sized replica of the NY statue, and it exists because it was a model for the larger lady of liberty.
-It’s actually not the only one around, but this one was symbolically given to the city of Paris by the Parisian-American community in 1889.
 In true American fashion, the ceremony was held on American Independence Day (July 4) instead of Bastille Day, which is just 10 days later.
 And for those Nicholas Cage fans, this statue was featured in National Treasure: Book of Secrets.

 #2: Bercy Village